-They then hope to return to Madiguri before Christmas to deliver the five-day new volunteer training programme and commission volunteers into the Madiguri team.
+They then hope to return to Maidiguri before Christmas to deliver the five-day new volunteer training programme and commission volunteers into the Madiguri team.

-Please pray for Ngaruru, Johnson, their contacts in Madiguri and the local churches, Tony and Tari as the travel to Madiguri and funds for the training programme.
+Please pray for Ngaruru, Johnson, their contacts in Maidiguri and the local churches, Tony and Tari as the travel to Maidiguri and funds for the training programme.

 17 August 2018Renewed Nigeria starts with the youth